-Dakota Johnson Not Dating New Boyfriend, Brother Jesse Fools ‘Fifty Shades Darker’ And Jamie Dornan Fans
+Dakota Johnson Not Dating, Brother Jesse Fools ‘Fifty Shades Darker’ And Jamie Dornan Fans

-Dakota Johnson has not been dating ever since she finally broke things off with her ex Matthew Hitt.
+Dakota Johnson has not been dating ever since she broke things off with her ex Matthew Hitt.
 While Fifty Shades Darker fans and those that were interested in her dynamic with Jamie Dornan are constantly on a lookout for the actress, it seems as though getting a new boyfriend is not on her radar.

 When the 27-year-old actress stepped out with her brother Jesse Johnson in Los Angeles, the fans were quick to assume that it was her boyfriend.